 2024 Nuclear Security Grant Program

 This program is open to tenure-track junior faculty (untenured) or the equivalent at a research institute who are conducting nuclear security research as defined by the Foundation: an umbrella term that includes nuclear war, nuclear terrorism, nuclear proliferation, nuclear weapons, nuclear force posture, and, as it relates to security, nuclear energy.
 The Foundation will only fund proposals that have a primary and clear connection to nuclear security.
 Individuals or groups can apply for a single grant as long as it is clear who is the lead contact for the proposal and their intended contribution to the project.
 The program is open to both US and international scholars, excluding those based in Russia.
-Grants, which are expected to range from $25,000-$90,000 each year for up to two years, should be used for research that will result in a publishable product at the end of the grant period.
+Grants, which are expected to range from $25,000-$90,000 for one year, should be used for research that will result in a publishable product at the end of the grant period.
 Grant money will not be awarded solely for conference or travel expenses or for more than a half-time course buyout in any single year (with approval from the grant selection panel).

 The application process involves two stages.